-Use the Overview report to get a summary of Ecommerce data, including the In-App Revenue, total number of Transactions, the percentage of sessions that included a transaction (Ecommerce Conversion Rate), and the Average Value of transactions that happen within your app.
+Use the Overview report to get a summary of Ecommerce data, including the Revenue, total number of Transactions, the percentage of sessions that included a transaction (Ecommerce Conversion Rate), and the Average Value of transactions that happen within your app.
 You can also see the top selling Products and what percentage each contributes to total sales.

 Analyze product metrics, including the total Quantity sold, the number of Unique Purchases, and the Product Revenue.
 Depending on which transaction and item fields you include in your Ecommerce set up, you can also see Product Categories and SKUs.